philippkueng/philippkueng.github.com/_drafts/2013-05-26-scraping-for-data-journalism.markdown

 ## The other objective

-Besides writing code that gathers the data, I also wanted to create something as easy and reusable as possible so others can scrape too.
-For this project I decided to go with Python since it is a bit more popular in the science world than Ruby and thus might be more useful to journalists.
+Besides writing code that gathers the data, I also wanted to create something as easy and reusable as possible so others it will enable others to scrape aswell.
+I decided to go with Python for this project since it is a bit more popular in the science world than Ruby and thus might be more useful to journalists.
 Also it is fairly easy to pick up; for example with the [Python course on Codeacademy](http://www.codecademy.com/tracks/python))

 ## Hello World
 First of all we create a file called `app.py` and insert the code below to create a Hello World application.